 Upper Sydenham has 16 schools with capacities ranging from 197 to 1388.
 There are a number of schools that cater for special educational needs.
 There is a mix of Community School, Other Independent School, Voluntary Aided School, EY Setting in the area.

-A Girls Community School for pupils aged 11 to 18 years.
+Pupils aged 11 to 18 attend this Girls Community School.
 The school enrols 1388 students.

 Pupils aged 5 to 16 attend this Girls Other Independent School.
-The schools has a capacity of 814 pupils.
+The school enrols 814 students.

 A Mixed Community School for pupils 3 to 11 years.
 The schools has a capacity of 420 pupils.

-A Mixed Community School for pupils aged 3 to 11 years.
-The schools has a capacity of 411 pupils.
+A Mixed Community School for pupils 3 to 11 years.
+The school enrols 411 students.

-A Mixed Voluntary Aided School for pupils 5 to 11 years.
+Pupils aged 5 to 11 attend this Mixed Voluntary Aided School.
 The school enrols 315 students.

 Award-winning estate agents with expert valuers,

 negotiators and personal account handlers, holding your hand throughout.